 "Ourselves, and Bushy, Bagot here and Green Observed his courtship to the common people; How he did seem to dive into their hearts With humble and familiar courtesy; What reverence he did throw away on slaves; Wooing poor craftsmen with the craft of smiles And patient overbearing of his fortune, As 'twere to banish their effects with him.
-Off goes his bonnet to an oysterwench; A brace of draymen did God speed him well And had the tribute of With 'Thanks, my countrymen, my loving friends.'" his supple knee, (Richard II., Act 1, Sc.
+Off goes his bonnet to an oyster-wench; A brace of draymen did God speed him well And had the tribute of his supple knee, With 'Thanks, my countrymen, my loving friends.'"
+(Richard II., Act 1, Sc.
 4.)